farkon00/cont/learn-cont/04-binds.md

 end
 ```

-You might have saw, that some of the examples could have just used stack operations, that you learn in
+You might have seen, that some of the examples could have just used stack operations,
+which you've learned in [lesson 2](https://github.com/farkon00/cont/blob/master/learn-cont/02-basic-operations.md).
-[lesson 2](https://github.com/farkon00/cont/blob/master/learn-cont/02-basic-operations.md).
-And yes they could, but if you have more than 4 values on the stack, that you probably shouldn't unless absolutely needed, you can't really access last ones without popping some, also bind can usually produce cleaner code, so it's recomended unless you just need to perform 1-2 stack operations.
+And yes they could have, but if you have more than 4 values on the stack,
+then you probably shouldn't use stack operations unless absolutely needed.
+You can't access anything beyond the 4th element without popping some.
+Also bind can usually produce cleaner code, so it's recommended,
+unless you just need to perform 1-2 stack operations.

 ## Examples
-This is the program, that prints 50 first [fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) using bind inside a while loop
+This is the program, that prints the first 50 [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)
+using a bind inside a while loop.
 ```
 include std.cn